PangWinnie0219/GradCAMDownstreamTask/README.md

 python3.6 image_extract_feature.py
 ```

-### 2. Method 2 (Localization + Detection):
+### 2. Variant 2: Localization-aided FE (L-FE):
-The features is extracted from the feature map of the Grad-CAM model based on the bounding box coordinates.
+The features is extracted from the feature map of the classification model based on the bounding box coordinates.
 ```bash
 python3.6 bbox_extract_feature.py
 ```

-### 3. Method 3 (Localization):
+### 3. Variant 3: Single-pass Localization-aided FE (SL-FE):
-The features is extracted from the feature map of the Grad-CAM model directly based on the heatmap (no bounding box generation).
+The features is extracted from the feature map of the classification model in a single-pass based on the heatmap (no bounding box generation).
 ```bash
 python3.6 heatmap_extract_feature.py
 ```